dapr/proposals/20260304-CR-mcpserver.md

 ### In scope

 - `MCPServer` CRD type with spec fields defined in yaml examples below
-- Operator gRPC extensions: `ListMCPServers`, `GetMCPServer`, `UpdateMCPServer`
+- Operator gRPC extensions: `ListMCPServers`, `GetMCPServer`, `WatchMCPServer` (streaming `MCPServerUpdate` events)
 - Kubernetes and standalone (disk) loaders for `MCPServer`
 - Secret processing for headers and env vars via existing `auth.secretStore`
 - Runtime loading in `loadMCPServers()` during daprd startup, with hot-reload via Operator watch
-- Built-in `ListTools` and `CallTool` workflows defined and registered with daprd's wfengine using the `modelcontextprotocol/go-sdk`
+- Built-in `dapr.mcp.<mcpserver-name>.ListTools` and `dapr.mcp.<mcpserver-name>.CallTool` workflows defined and registered with daprd's wfengine using the `modelcontextprotocol/go-sdk`
     - This is a fundamental change that brings the idea of a Managed Workflow in essence into the runtime.
+- Built-in MCP authorization / per-tool RBAC — `middleware.beforeCall` / `middleware.afterCall` workflow hooks on `MCPServerSpec` provide extensibility points for custom authz workflows — user-registered workflows invoked before and after each `dapr.mcp.<mcpserver-name>.CallTool` (and `dapr.mcp.<mcpserver-name>.ListTools`) execution; `beforeCall` errors abort the call, `afterCall` errors are logged and the result is still returned (the MCP call already ran)
 - Transport support: `streamable_http`, `sse`, `stdio`

 > NOTE: I did choose the [official modelcontextprotocol go-sdk pkg](https://github.com/modelcontextprotocol/go-sdk); however, there is the [Mark3Labs alternative](https://github.com/mark3labs/mcp-go) which is more "popular" and established.